hph/drake/README.md

 cryptologically secure program, at least for the time being.

-**For a non-interactive invocation use* `drake -s "my master passwordgmail"`*, which returns the password directly.*
+**For a non-interactive invocation use* `drake -s "my master passwordgmail"`*, which returns the password directly.
+Also, the space in `-iS 2` is unnecessary and used here only for clarity. `drake -iS2` is completely equivalent.*

 Features
 --------